Mean-field control problems with multi-dimensional singular controls: The value function

 For bounded velocity controls $\P \in \c L(t,m)\subseteq \c C(t,m)$, using the representation \eqref{eq connection singular and regular control}, the reward functional is given by

 This allows us to consider the process $u$ as our control and hence consider the state dynamics

 Restricting the set of admissible controls to the set $\c L^K(t,m)$ we obtain a regular control problem with value function $V^K$.
-This allows us to apply a comparison principle and uniqueness result for the master equation that has recently been obtained by \textcite{cosso2021master}.
-While we consider the weak formulation of the control problem, \textcite{cosso2021master} work with the strong formulation where the probability space is fixed and the filtration is generated by the driving Brownian motion and an additional uniformly distributed random variable.
-However, for the value function itself this makes no difference; by \autocites(Theorem 1){djete_mckeanvlasov_2022} the value functions for the weak and the strong formulation coincide.
-Also their definition of $C_2^{1,2}$ is slightly different and contains possibly more functions than ours.
-However, all of their arguments still hold if we replace their definition with ours.
+This allows us to apply a comparison principle and uniqueness result for the master equation that has recently been obtained by \cite{cosso2021master}.
+While we consider the weak formulation of the control problem, \cite{cosso2021master} work with the strong formulation where the probability space is fixed and the filtration is generated by the driving Brownian motion and an additional uniformly distributed random variable.
+However, for the value function itself this makes no difference; by \cite[Theorem 1]{djete_mckeanvlasov_2022} the value functions for the weak and the strong formulation coincide.
+Also definition of $C_2^{1,2}$ {in \cite{cosso2021master}} is slightly different and contains possibly more functions than ours.
+However, all of the arguments {in \cite[Theorems 3.8 and 5.1]{cosso2021master}} still hold if we replace their definition with ours.

 The master equation for the regular control problem reads as follows